liamelgie/autotrader-bot/README.md

 # AutoTrader Bot
-A Discord chat bot for the online vehicle marketplace, AutoTrader.co.uk.
+A Discord chat bot for the online vehicle marketplace, [AutoTrader (UK)](https://www.autotrader.co.uk/).

-This bot was originally developed to demonstrate the AutoTrader Scraper package but is welcome to be edited and used by all under the GPL 3.0 license.
+This bot was originally developed to demonstrate the [AutoTrader Scraper](https://github.com/liamelgie/autotrader-scraper) package but is welcome to be edited and used by all under the GPL 3.0 license.
 ## Installation
-Install [AutoTrader Bot](https://www.npmjs.com/package/autotrader-bot) via npm by the following:
+Install [AutoTrader Bot](https://www.npmjs.com/package/autotrader-bot) via npm with the following:
 ````
 npm i autotrader-bot --save
 ````